Powerdynamo brings new ignition & light

 Remove only the cables between generator and switch box.

-If there is yet right-upwards at the generator mounting the arresting pin, remove it (with pliers or cut-down).
-Otherwise the generator won't fits in the case.
+If on the carter there still is the arresting pin, remove it (pull with pliers or cut it off).
+Otherwise the generator won't fit.

 Remove the 3 fixing screws which hold the stator coil to its base.
 Now you can lift-off the coil a little away from the ground plate (ca. 1cm).
 So as the mounting holes on the ground plate become accessible.